 (4) There must be sufficient evidence that circumstances, medical or otherwise, exist which make it impossible or difficult for the student to continue with a program of study; and there must be evidence that once these circumstances are resolved, the student would be able and committed to continuing the program of study.
-This determination is made by the Specialty Coordinator or PhD/DNP Program Director after an interview with the student, consultation with the Assistant Dean for Student Affairs and Division Chair, and review of the clinician’s recommendation when indicated.
+This determination is made by the Specialty Coordinator or Program Director after an interview with the student, consultation with the Associate Dean for Student Affairs and Division Chair, and review of the clinician’s recommendation when indicated.

 (5) International students who apply for a leave of absence must consult with OISS regarding their visa status.

 C. Yale University Health Services (YUHS): If a student is enrolled in the YUHS before the LOA is granted, the student is automatically covered by YUHS for any term in which tuition has been paid.
 The student is eligible to continue YUHS coverage while on LOA by enrolling in a “Self Pay” option within 30 days from the official start date of the LOA.

 D. Term of Leave: LOA will be granted, for a fixed and limited term, which will ordinarily be two terms or less.
 The specific length of the LOA is determined by the Associate Dean for Student Affairs, upon receipt of recommendation from the Division Chair and Specialty Coordinator/Program Director, with appropriate consultation with the student.

 (1) A student who must interrupt study temporarily because of illness or injury may be granted a medical leave of absence based on the written recommendation of a clinician on the staff of the University Health Services and with the approval of the Associate Dean for Student Affairs, and the student’s Division Chair and Specialty Coordinator/Program Director.